- Take Action

 The organization in Nepal will continue supporting the girls’ education, encouraging them to be role models for those coming after them.
 There is a plan for a girls’ club that will train six of the girls to lead the others in life skills, integrity, service and healthy relationships.

 Tent Schools International is again coming alongside this project through the provision of technology that will support its training programs.
-TSI granted 12 laptops to the program which will be used in two schools, one of which is the school in Ichok, as well as in two “restoration homes” near Kathmandhu, serving between nine and 11 girls at a time.
+TSI granted 12 laptops to the program through its LEAP program, which will be used in two schools, one of which is the school in Ichok, as well as in two “restoration homes” near Kathmandhu, serving between nine and 11 girls at a time.

 “These girls are all either survivors of human trafficking or sexual abuse in their own homes, and are [here] for their safety,” Feltman said.
 “They attend school in Kathmandu, but have little or no computer knowledge or skills.
 [We] would like to provide one laptop to each of these homes, to train the girls in computer skills and increase their job opportunities to ensure that they can continue to have a life free from exploitation.”